bjornkihlberg/chezscheme-json/README.md

 - `{"x":5,"y":7}` are parsed as `(vector 'json-object '(("x" .
 5) ("y" .
 7)))`
 - incorrect JSON will be simply be represented by `#f`

-`get-json`, `string->json` and `bytevector->json` returns a scheme structure that preserves information of the original JSON structure. `get-json` takes a binary input port and will read until it reaches the eof object.
+`get-json`, `string->json` and `bytevector->json` returns a scheme structure that preserves information of the original JSON structure.

+`get-json` takes a binary input port and will read until it reaches the eof object. _I don't know if this is good design because it might not provide any value and it might actually be more valuable to let it gradually pick out multiple JSON values.
+For example if continually listening on a message queue._

 ```scheme
 (string->json "123") ; 123